Actelion talking to Sanofi after J&J exit

 Clozel has rebuffed past pressure from some shareholders to do a deal, maintaining Actelion is better off staying independent.
 Five years ago, he successfully fended off an effort by activist hedge fund Elliott Management to put Actelion up for sale.

-(Additional reporting by Greg Roumeliotis in New York, Sophie Sassard and Ben Hirschler in London, John Miller in Zurich and Matthias Blamont in Paris)
+(Additional reporting by Greg Roumeliotis in New York, Sophie Sassard and Ben Hirschler in London, John Miller in Zurich and Matthias Blamont in Paris; Editing by Keith Weir and David Evans)